 Lawrence Watson was born Laurence White Watson on 2 May 1860 on Queen Street, Charlottetown, and baptised at St. James Church in Charlottetown on 11 July 1860.
 His father was William R. Watson and his mother Sarah Ann Watson (nee Sarah Ann Croskill).
 (The official baptismal record shows his name as Laurence but the spelling changed from Laurence to Lawrence at some point.)
 Watson dies in Charlottetown on 17 July 1925, age 65.
-According to the obituary in The Charlottetown Guardian newspaper on 29 July 1925, Watson received his B.A. at King's College, Windsor, Nova Scotia, and then studied medicine at the University of Edinburgh, Scotland.
+According to the obituary in The Charlottetown Guardian newspaper on 29 July 1925, Watson received his B.A. at King's College, Windsor, Nova Scotia in 1879, and then studied medicine at the University of Edinburgh, Scotland (1880-1882).
 He ended his medical studies on the death of his father and returned to Prince Edward Island to continue his father's business.

 Watson composed the music for The Island Hymn, with lyrics by Lucy M. Montgomery.